Making a Difference for Student-Athletes

-In 2018, the landscape of youth and collegiate athletics, and how we coach student-athletes, is vastly different than it was in 2008, 1998, and even more so than 1958.
+In 2018, the landscape of youth and collegiate athletics, and our approach to coaching student-athletes is vastly different than it was in 2008, 1998, and even more so than 1958.

 You can be demanding but without being demeaning or tearing down.
 If an athlete is trying but doesn’t understand your words, raising the volume seldom helps.
 Teach; don’t intimidate.
 You can be both tough/demanding AND fun/loving.
 You don’t have to choose one or the other.

-My goal for every athlete I coach is this: when that athlete is no longer under my tutelage and they walk away knowing that I gave them all of my love, trust, and respect (just as I’d give one of my own children), that when they get older they’ll realize that those of us who influence (coaches, teachers, parents), who demanded their best, were also the ones who cared about them the most.
+My goal for coaching student-athletes is this: when that athlete is no longer under my tutelage and they walk away knowing that I gave them all of my love, trust, and respect (just as I’d give one of my own children), that when they get older they’ll realize that those of us who influence (coaches, teachers, parents), who demanded their best, were also the ones who cared about them the most.

 Baseball & Softball Coaches: Be Demanding But Not Demeaning